-#Label #Environment Variable #Required "Submit to queue" JS_EE_SUBMISSION_QUEUE_NAME 0 "Run on host" JS_EE_SUBMISSION_HOST_NAME 0 "Resource requirement" JS_EE_SUBMISSION_RES_REQ 0
+#Label #Environment Variable #Required "Submit to queue" JS_EE_SUBMISSION_QUEUE_NAME 0 "Run on host" JS_EE_SUBMISSION_HOST_NAME 0 "Resource requirement" JS_EE_SUBMISSION_RES_REQ 0 control.sh

 Description Input Output Exit Code Job control options for the specific batch system: kill, suspend, and resume.
-Runs as the user account defined in the Job Definition: the user account who submitted the job, or the user account specified in the Job Definition.
-The script takes two arguments: job control action and job ID: 1.
-Job control action.
+Command-line arguments: On Success: Not required Zero on success.
+Non-zero on Runs as the user account defined in the Job \$1: Job control On Error: Error failure.
+Error Definition: the user account who submitted the actions: KILL, messages if messages must job, or the user account specified in the Job Definition.
+SUSPEND, RESUME(required) applicable be printed to standard error The script takes two arguments: job control action and job ID: \$2: ID of the job to control(required) Job control action.
 Valid actions: KILL, SUSPEND, RESUME.
-2. ID of the job to control.
+ID of the job to control.
 A valid job ID is a positive integer.
 Note: The job control script does not support controlling multiple jobs at the same time.

-Command-line arguments: \$1: Job control actions: KILL, SUSPEND, RESUME(required) \$2: ID of the job to control(required) On Success: Not required On Error: Error messages if applicable Zero on success.
-Non-zero on failure.
-Error messages must be printed to standard error control.sh query.sh
+query.sh